dailystory/docs/articles/changelog/2021/february.md

 # DailyStory Product Updates for February 2021
+## February 26, 2021
+* Text keyword into campaign counts as a double opt-in

 ## February 25, 2021
 * Additional dns-prefetch and preconnect hints for fontawesome
 * Leave drop down open to allow multi-select for campaign and scheduler